VitaliyDrozdov/VitaliyDrozdov/README.md

 <h2 align="left">About me:</h2>

-💡 I am a Python backend developer from Batumi, Georgia.
+💡 I am a Python backend developer.

 💡 In the current time I'm learning new tools for web development using Python and also interested in other technologies.